 “Before getting a divorce, you should at least try to change your spouse’s mind and fix the situation.”

-Taking a more synergistic approach to your divorce will reduce stress levels as you and your partner will be working together to reach an agreement and not be at each other’s throats while trying to prove who’s at fault.
+Taking a more synergistic approach to your divorce will help reduce stress levels as you and your partner work together to reach an agreement.
 In short, a mediated divorce can be the best way to separate for couples who can foresee economic challenges down the road due to the pandemic.

 FAQs About Divorce During COVID-19